This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 While we don’t think that anyone should ever ski alone, teens crave the freedom that comes from adult free time, so give them some of that on the ski hill.
-Help them find a buddy, and let them have a couple of hours to ski without you and set a check in point later.
+Help them find a buddy, let them have a couple of hours to ski without you, and set a check-in point later.

-We recommend always having a way to get in touch with them, so a cell phone (that actually gets service at the resort and doesn’t die in the cold) or a set of walkie talkies (these are our favorite rechargable walkie talkies that are perfect for skiing).
+We recommend always having a way to get in touch with them, so a cell phone (that actually gets service at the resort and doesn’t die in the cold) or a set of walkie-talkies (these are our favorite rechargeable walkie-talkies that are perfect for skiing).

 For a shorter lesson, we’ve loved having group private lessons, like the Friends and Family Private lessons at Nordic Valley, where you can get a 2-hour private lesson for up to 4 people for only $399 (so perfect for a group of friends to learn together).

 Last season my son and his friend took a class on skiing through the terrain park and loved it.
 He made some great friends, learned skills that I couldn’t teach him, and enjoyed the independence this class gave him.
 If you’re skiing in Utah or Colorado, we highly recommend Woodward for their teen programs (we’ve sent our kids to so many classes there and they’re outstanding)